 The Ghost Rider at Knott’s Berry Farm was just what our littlest adrenaline junkie had in mind for fun.

 Do this: Put in the mix with Disneyland Resort and Universal Studios, the relatively small Knott’s Berry Farm can get lost in the theme park shuffle.
 Skipping it would be a mistake though–Knott’s Berry Farm holds its own with the big boys.
 The endearingly kitschy Wild West themed Ghost Town gives a fun taste of California during the Gold Rush, or head over to the Boardwalk for some SoCal carnival vibes and roller coaster rides.
-Outside of the park, you can find fun too!
+Outside of the park in Buena Park, you can find fun too!
 If your kids are fans of arcade games, don’t miss the supersized arcade at John’s Incredible Pizza.
 Start with an all you can eat buffet full of pizza and kid-friendly favourites, then get ready to spend your tokens in the 55 000 square feet of arcade space.
 For a different way to mix food and entertainment, Pirates Dinner Adventure is a blast.
 Cheer your pirate on as he battles for what’s right, complete with sword fights, acrobatics, and music.

 Eat here Porto’s Bakery is a beloved Southern California institution, serving baked goods, breakfast, and lunch with a Cuban flair.
 Order extra potato balls, because no matter how many you have, you are going to want more.
 Back on the farm, there are ample opportunities to eat as well.
 The berry of Knott’s Berry Farm fame is the boysenberry, and if you time your trip right, you’ll be there for the Boysenberry Festival.
 The $35 USD passes give you the chance to sample an assortment of creative dishes all featuring the purple berry.
 Some of our faves were the Boysenberry glazed salmon and the Boysenberry elote (grilled corn on the cob with cojita cheese and dried berries)